njeanne/rms/README.md

 ./rms.py -h
 ```

-The analysis can be run with the following command on the test data provided in the repository:
+The analysis can be run with the following command on the test data provided in the repository (`data_for_dev` directory):
 ```shell script
 ./rms.py --out results --ps-by-frame 0.002 --mask @CA,C,O,N --format svg --remove-pdb --topology data/MD_data_test.parm data/MD_data_test.nc
 ```